 Status (Active, Filled, Cancelled, Expired)

-Escrow mode for standard ERC-20 tokens When the offer is selling a non-ERC-3643 token:
+When the offer is selling a non-ERC-3643 token:

 Tokens are transferred to the Dino Secondary contract on offer creation